cumaRull/Apk-Editor/README.md

     See the License for the specific language governing permissions and limitations under the License.

-Copyright © 2022 Sense Music Inc. All Rights Reserved.
+Copyright © 2022 ismasrull Inc. All Rights Reserved.